Matthias Grunsky is a cinematographer based in Munich, working internationally.

-His career started as camera assistant on movies in Austria and Germany, where he has learned from cinematographers such as Lee Daniel on Richard Linklater's BEFORE SUNRISE (1995) or on assisting Helmut Pirnat on many productions like Franz Antel's DER BOCKERER II (1996).
-He then graduated from the two year cinematography program at the renowned American Film Institute in Los Angeles.
+He began his career as a camera assistant in Austria and Germany, working with cinematographers including Lee Daniel on Richard Linklater's BEFORE SUNRISE (1995) and Helmut Pirnat on Franz Antel's DER BOCKERER II (1996).
+He later graduated from the American Film Institute Conservatory's cinematography program in Los Angeles.

 SHORT FILMOGRAPHY as pdf